Default

 Guardianship System and Women's Opportunity

 In Saudi Arabia, a legal system restricts women's freedom.
 It makes it hard for them to decide things on their own.
 Every woman needs a male guardian who has a lot of control over what she can do.
 Even with some new reforms, women still can't make important choices about their lives and their children's lives.
+Additionally, obtaining honeymoon cancellation insurance can be a crucial part of planning, as it provides financial protection against unforeseen events that may disrupt travel plans.

 Women need their male relatives' okay to travel, study, work, or marry.
 This holds back their personal and career growth.
 No matter their age or education, women are seen as less than men.
 This stops them from chasing their dreams and helping society.